 After a month of planning and anticipation we left Toronto for Vietnam with a long layover in Beijing.
-The approach to Beijing was remarkable.
-Extraordinarily dense development with the city peeking out of a heavy layer of smog.
+The Beijing approach was remarkable: extraordinarily dense development with the city peeking out from a heavy layer of smog.

 Not surprisingly, Beijing Capital Airport is vastly larger than I remember from our first visit in 1982.
 We landed at Terminal 3 but our connecting flight was in Terminal 2, about five km away, and to get there we first needed our free transit visas.
 This was problematical as our boarding passes were not easily accessible — we expected to get them at the airline desk for the next leg — and we were in a catch 22.
 Eventually, after being fingerprinted and photographed like everyone else, we were able to show sufficient documentation and got our visas so we could begin the trek to Terminal 2.
 It was a long walk through a few security checkpoints and we eventually arrived at the “Automated People Mover” for a train trip to the other end of the Terminal 3.
 Here we caught the free shuttle bus to Terminal 2.
 We still had a dreaded ten hour layover but it left time to eat and get a few hours sleep at an airport hotel.
 We made the flight with time to spare but suggest you don’t ever expect transiting in Beijing to be a fast process.
 Even if it’s at an off-peak time as it was for us, be sure to leave at least a few hours.
 It’s a process!

-It was a short walk from there to the former CIA headquarters, a massive building made famous by a photo of people on its roof climbing up a ladder to the last American helicopter to leave Vietnam in 1975.
-It’s graffiti-covered and looks unoccupied.
+It was a short walk from there to the former CIA headquarters, a massive building made famous by a photo of people on its roof climbing up a ladder to the last American helicopter flight to leave Vietnam in 1975.
+The building is graffiti-covered and looks unoccupied.
 If walls could talk…

-Day 2 we were off to South Vietnam’s Presidential Palace, now a museum called the Independence Palace.
-On the way we stopped for a snack of fresh snails at one of a great many streetside stalls and stopped at a lovely market.
-Independence Palace has quite a history, having been attacked and bombed over the years but the final assault came in 1975 when Tank 390 crashed through the front gates.
-It’s a spectacular, modern, open building preserved much as it was with an added statue of Ho Chi Minh and hammer & sickle flag.
+Day 2 we were off to South Vietnam’s Presidential Palace, now a museum called Independence Palace.
+On the way we stopped for a snack of fresh snails at one of a great many streetside stalls and visited a lovely market.
+Independence Palace has quite a history, having often been attacked and bombed over the years, but the final assault came in 1975 when Tank 390 crashed through its front gates.
+The Palace is a spectacular, modern, open building preserved much as it was with an added statue of Ho Chi Minh and a hammer & sickle flag.
 We spent the evening walking the streets of Saigon, from the Xmas bedecked Saigon Centre to an enormous pedestrian mall and the French colonial Ho Chi Minh City Hall or Saigon City Hall or Hôtel de Ville de Saïgon or Ho Chi Minh City People’s Committee head office.
 Take your pick.